gardehal/3d-printing/created/spst-switch/README.md

 - Part-B
   - Part B should be smaller, 0.5 mm on Y parallel (short sides) so it does not rub against Part-A so much.
   - Curve could be slightly steeper, but the middle is flush with Part-A.
+  - 1 and 0 on switch.
 - B2
   - Combining A-ns3, A-ns4 was an error, A-ns3 should be used this way, but A-ns4 should be split and the notches rounded, then used on the sloped faces, rather than the vertical faces so Part-B can pivot and lock in place.
 For testing v0.0.1, these notches were simply cut off after print, before putting the parts together.

 ---

 ### Version 0.0.2

+#### Part-A

+#### Part-B

+1. Used Part-B v0.0.1 as base
+1. Rotated B-ns2 and B-ns3 further, now a total of 30 degrees tilt
+1. Moved B-ns2 and B-ns3 closer tot he part, now 15.5 mm from the collective X
+1. Deleted A-ns4 from B2, not is just the hinge -> B2
+1. Moved B2 +2 mm Z
+1. Created two half cylinders, for notches to lock switch in position, 1x4x2 mm -> B3-1, B3-2
+1. Rotated B3-1 +30 degrees around Z
+1. Rotated B3-2 -30 degrees around Z
+1. Moved B3-1 to middle of sloped face created by B1-ns2
+1. Moved B3-2 to middle of sloped face created by B1-ns3
+1. Combined all parts
+1. Printed part

+#### Part-C

+#### Review

+---

+### Version 0.0.3

 #### Part-A
 #### Part-B